TwisterMW/angular-fc-seedproject/README.md

 - 'cssmin': This tasks merges all CSS stylesheets in one file and compress it.

+- 'cachebreaker': This tasks adds a hash at the end of css & js files for preventing cache resolution problems on develop stage.

 - 'open': This tasks run Chrome application pointing server mocked URL.

 	- ':dev': This subtask of 'open' is ran for display the URL of application.